lubeda/EspHoMaTriXv2/README.md

 ### Local triggers

-To use the display without homeassistant automations, you may use the [advanced functionality](#change-configuration-during-runtime) with triggers.
+To use the display without home assistant automations, you may use the [advanced functionality](#change-configuration-during-runtime) with triggers.
 The triggers can be fired by sensors, time or by the ehmtxv2 component.

 #### on_add_screen